Oh my gosh! There are those days as a caregiver that just

 This is NOT your regular tradeshow!
 Our one-of-a-kind event is brought to you by Saskia de Quaasteniet (Jennings) of Creating Being Well – Certified Caregiving Consultant & Educator and Permelia Parham of Vibrational Healing, Certified Emotion Code Practitioner.
 Saskia is a family caregiver since 2005 and has 10+ years of gained professional experience in the Caregiver Service Industry.
 Currently caring long distance for her mother.
 Permelia is currently a caregiver for a close family member.

-Please join us and we take care of you
+Please join us and we take care of you all day long!

 HOW TO SAVE $25: Choose to buy 1 ticket at $ 149 (all inclusive) or SAVE when you purchase 2 tickets at $273 (all inclusive, regular $298).